davidhoyt/mvn-repo/README.markdown

 Please see the <a href="https://github.com/davidhoyt/mvn-plugins" target="_top">plugin documentation</a> for more information on it.

-If you're using a Sonatype nexus repository proxy, you'll want to add the following entries for snapshots:
+If you're using a Sonatype nexus repository proxy, you'll want to add the following entries for releases:

 <table>
     <tr><td colspan="2"></td></tr>